35percent/cayman-blog/_posts/2017-10-30-our-aylesbury.md

 [Investigations by the Guardian](https://www.theguardian.com/cities/2016/sep/20/aylesbury-estate-ruling-future-regeneration-sajid-javid) have shown how the Council as paying as little as £75k for a large (47m2) 1-bed flat, when equivalent ex-council properties in the area are selling for five times this amount.

 The Council says we can take up a 'shared equity' option on the new housing association homes being built on the estate, but these come with restrictions in the small print limiting a number of things like: succession rights, capital uplift, assignment rights, subletting clauses.
 We are also forced to sign [confidentiality agreements](https://halag.files.wordpress.com/2015/11/confidentiality_agreement.pdf) preventing us from talking about the restrictive clauses in the lease.
-[Read more about these here..]()
+Read more about the shared equity deal [here..](http://ouraylesbury.org/shared-equity-small-print/)

 It comes as no surprise that [only 6 of the 285 leaseholders](https://www.whatdotheyknow.com/request/aylesbury_estate_regeneration_de#incoming-1055033) decanted from the estate to date have taken up this shared equity deal.